freeipa/freeipa/1-server-install.rst

 The ``--no-host-dns`` argument is needed because there are no reverse DNS records for the Vagrant environment.
 For production deployment, this important sanity check should not be skipped.
-The ``--mkhomedir`` flag configure PAM to create missing home directories when users log into the host for the first time.
+The ``--mkhomedir`` flag configures PAM to create missing home directories when users log into the host for the first time.
 FreeIPA supports automount so consider using that for production deployments.